quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 To simulate the mutation spectrum on each *mutator* haplotype, we multiply the mutation probability of a particular mutation type (or multiple mutation types) by the mutator effect size $e$.
 When $k = 1$, we only augment the effect size of one mutation type at a time, but when $k = 3$, we augment a fraction (25%, 50%, or 100%) of the 3-mer mutation types associated with a single “base” mutation type.
 Then, we define the vector of lambda values by scaling the mutation probabilities by $m$ and take a Poisson draw from that vector.

 After generating mutator and wild-type haplotypes, we compute the aggregate mutation spectrum in either group and calculate the cosine distance between the two, which we call the "focal" distance $D_f$.
 To determine whether $D_f$ is greater than what we'd expect by chance, we concatenate the mutator and wild-type haplotypes, randomly shuffle the haplotypes $N = 10,000$ times, and compute the cosine distance between wild-type and mutator haplotypes each time.
-If fewer than 5% of the $N$ permutations produces a cosine distance greater than or equal to the $D_f$, we say that the approach succesfully identified the mutator allele.
+If fewer than 5% of the $N$ permutations produces a cosine distance greater than or equal to $D_f$, we say that the approach succesfully identified the mutator allele.
 For every combination of simulation parameters ($h$, $m$, $e$, and so on) we perform 100 trials and record the number of trials in which we successfully identify the mutator allele.

 ### Applying the inter-haplotype distance method to the BXDs